PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 ------------- | ---- | ------- | ---------------
 maxPercentage | int  | 35      | 1.3.3

 This sniff generates warnings for commented out code.
 By default, a warning is generated if a comment appears to be more than 35% valid code.
 If you find that the sniff is generating a lot of false positive, you may want to raise the valid code threshold by increasing the `maxPercentage` property.
-Similiarly, if you find that the sniff is generating a lot of false negatives, you may want to make it more sensitive by dropping the threshold by decreasing the `maxPercentage` property.
+Similarly, if you find that the sniff is generating a lot of false negatives, you may want to make it more sensitive by dropping the threshold by decreasing the `maxPercentage` property.

 ```xml
 <!-- Make this sniff more sensitive to commented out code blocks. -->